AnshPKachalia/IntroToIM/Final/journal.md

                   <li> Paddle size is a little small.
 Making the game more difficult
                     <li> Users dont know which controller controls which paddle
       </ol>
+      <li> I got amazing feedback from them.
+They pointed out minor things that I was missing.
+I am unable to upload a video as my users were not comfortable being recorded.
       </ul>

 ## Day 8